timescale/docs/promscale/send-data/index.md

 ---
 title: Send data to Promsacle
-excerpt: Send data to Promscale from Prometheus, OpenTelemetry and other tools
+excerpt: Send data to Promscale from Prometheus, OpenTelemetry, and other tools
 product: promscale
 ---